embedded-graphics/embedded-graphics/embedded-graphics/README.md

 - `nalgebra_support` - use the [Nalgebra](https://crates.io/crates/nalgebra) crate with `no_std`
   support to enable conversions from `nalgebra::Vector2` to `Coord` and `UnsignedCoord`.

+- `fixed_point` - use fixed point arithmetic instead of floating point for all trigonometric calculation.

 ## Migrating from 0.5 to 0.6

 Please read [the migration guide](embedded-graphics/MIGRATING-0.5-0.6.md).